Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/17-RTL-IP-with-AIE-Engines/README.md

 https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2023-1.html

-The 'common image' package contains a prebuilt Linux kernel and root file system that can be used with the Versal board for embedded design development using Vitis.
+The 'common image' package contains a prebuilt Linux kernel and root file system that can be used with the Versal™ board for embedded design development using Vitis.
 Before starting this tutorial run the following steps:

 1. Goto the directory where you have unzipped the Versal Common Image package